Final Recommendation Statement

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-- Update in Progress for Depression and Suicide Risk in Children and Adolescents: Screening
+It has been replaced by the following: Depression and Suicide Risk in Children and Adolescents: Screening (2022)

 |The USPSTF recommends screening for major depressive disorder (MDD) in adolescents aged 12 to 18 years.
 Screening should be implemented with adequate systems in place to ensure accurate diagnosis, effective treatment, and appropriate follow-up.